aminebizid/nativescript-adal/README.md

 ## Prerequisites / Requirements

 Your application requires to be registered inside your Azure Active Directory (AAD).
 Visit the [Azure Portal](https://portal.azure.com) and log in with your organizational account.
 Grab your Azure AD Tenant ID and Application ID after registering your application.
+The ReplyUrl of your Azure SPA must be urn:ietf:wg:oauth:2.0:oob

 ## Installation